Introduction: Why CSS Organization Matters

 If you've worked on a web development project that grew beyond a few pages, you've likely experienced the pain of managing CSS.
 Classes overlap, styles conflict, and making changes becomes increasingly risky.
 For teams at Valorem Reply working on enterprise client projects, we've seen how unstructured CSS can quickly become a maintenance nightmare that slows development and introduces bugs.

 The BEM methodology offers a structured approach to writing CSS that addresses these common problems.
-By following consistent naming conventions and organizing code into reusable components, BEM helps development teams create more maintainable stylesheets that scale with project complexity.
+Following consistent naming conventions and organizing code into reusable components, BEM helps development teams create more maintainable stylesheets that scale with project complexity.

 What is BEM Methodology?